-The satellite-based CALIPSO dataset is the most spatiotemporally complete for model evaluation, but it is subject to large uncertainties, which gives essentially no correlations with reanalysis datasets and the prediction from this work when PBLH is lower than 1 km.
+The satellite-based CALIPSO dataset is the most spatiotemporally complete for model evaluation, but it is subject to large uncertainties, providing essentially no correlations with reanalysis datasets and the prediction from this work when the PBLH is lower than 1 km.
 Future spaceborne PBLH observations with higher fidelity and more routine suborbital measurements, especially under stable conditions, will be beneficial.

-This work extends the AMDAR-based PBLH data from Zhang et al. (2020) that are only available at point locations to the entire CONUS, enabling sampling PBLH at the sounding locations and times of low-earth orbit spaceborne sensors with over pass time in the early afternoon.
-Since the AMDAR PBLH data are available hourly, it is possible to extend this work to other daytime hours and even nighttime hours with the caution that it will be more challenging due to the increase of stable conditions and less observational datasets available for evaluation.
-The HSRL and spiral profile PBLH observations will also be available in other daytime hours but not CALIPSO.
-This extension will synergize with satellite atmospheric composition observations in the morning orbits and the TEMPO mission that covers the North America at hourly resolution (Zoogman et al., 2017).
+This work extends the AMDAR-based PBLH data from Zhang et al. (2020), which are only available at point locations, to the entire CONUS, enabling sampling of the PBLH at the sounding locations and times of low-Earth orbit spaceborne sensors with an overpass time in the early afternoon.
+As the AMDAR PBLH data are available hourly, it is possible to extend this work to other daytime hours and even nighttime hours with the caution that it will be more challenging due to the increase in stable conditions and the fewer observational datasets available for evaluation.
+The HSRL and spiral-profile PBLH observations will also be available for other daytime hours but CALIPSO observations will not.
+This extension will synergize with satellite atmospheric composition observations in the morning orbits and the TEMPO mission that covers North America at an hourly resolution (Zoogman et al., 2017).